-When you add extras, such as flowers, a memorial or headstone, and catering at the wake, you could expect to add an additional £2,000 to the bill.
+What’s more, these prices are before taking account of things like flowers, a memorial or headstone, and catering at the wake – which you can expect to add an additional £2,000 to the bill.

 How to cover funeral costs

-You can choose from different types of term insurance, such as level cover, where the payout stays the same over the term.
-Or decreasing cover, where payout reduces over time in line with any debts you may have, a mortgage, for example.
+Term life insurance: Term insurance runs for a fixed period, and pays out if you pass away during it.
+You can choose from different types of term insurance, such as level cover where the payout stays the same over the term, or decreasing cover where payout reduces over time in line with any debts you may have, such as a mortgage.

 State support for funeral costs